JussiPekonen/bib2web/README.md

 ### Planned:

-In alphabetical order:
+In alphabetical (and most likely in implementation) order:
 * Bash (using plain *nix tools)
 * C
 * C++
 * Java
 * JavaScript
+* Objective-C
+* Objective-C++
 * Perl
 * Python
+* Ruby

 You can ask for more, if you like.

 ## Copyright and forking

-All code here will be published with the Creative Commons Attribution-NonCommercial license (http://creativecommons.org/licenses/by-nc/3.0/).
-That means you **CAN** share (that is, copy, distribute, and transmit) and remix (that is, adapt) the work *but* you **CAN'T** use the work for commercial purpose.
+All code here will be published with the Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).
+That means you **CAN** share (that is, copy, distribute, and transmit) and remix (that is, adapt) the work.

+That means you can do whatever with this code.
+However, if you use the work for commercial purpose, please let me know.
+I will then add your app/service/whatever to a list that should boost my self-esteem.